ChennakeshavaNT/Data_Science_Math_Skills/Readme.md

 - The concept of instantaneous rate of change and tangent lines to a curve
 - Exponents, logarithms, and the natural log function.
 - Probability theory, including Bayes’ theorem.

+**The Course quizzes and Content belong to coursera whereas the solutions to all quizzes were answered by me**